Hephaest/ComputerNetworkApplications/README.md

                     if not data:
                         break
                     sys.stdout.write(">")
-                    # Send the content of the file to the socket
+                    # Send the content of the file to the socket.
                     tcp_socket.sendall(data)
                     writeFile.write(data)
                 writeFile.close()